JeremyPike/RSMLM/README.md

 install_github("jeremypike/RSMLM")
 ```

 To run this command you will need [devtools](https://cran.r-project.org/package=devtools).
-Windows users we also need [Rtools](http://www.murdoch-sutherland.com/Rtools/).
+Windows users will also need [Rtools](http://www.murdoch-sutherland.com/Rtools/).

 ## Citation